MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-authentication.md

 ### Create the Azure AD identity application

 This section shows how to create an Azure AD identity application that uses OAuth2 to authenticate the bot.
 You can use Azure AD v1 or Azure AD v2 endpoints.

-Use these steps to create a new Azure AD application.
-You can use the v1 or v2 endpoints with the app that you create.

 > [!TIP]
 > You will need to create and register the Azure AD application in a tenant